 (fully expand) their arguments.

-Effectively, if we use symbols for local variables (like fn
+Effectively, if we use symbols for local variables (like fn and let),

 explicate might turn our example into: